The EU Morning Report - Hong Kong Braces as Hang Seng Crashes - 30 September 2014

 - Soybeans (SOY) has its biggest gain yesterday since last week at 923.63 US cents per bushel.
 Soybeans fell 29 percent this year as stockpile expectations seems to grow.

 Mover & Shaker with forex options

-- Option traders may consider constructing a Back Spread Strategy with Calls on the USDCAD and gain if the pair moves higher, while the risk is limited to the premium paid.
+- Option traders may consider buying a Put on the AUDUSD and gain if the pair moves lower, while the risk is limited to the premium paid.

 Written by Demetris Constantinou